ALTITUD SICKNESS IN CUSCO

 The altitude sickness or called soroche, is the lack of adaptation of the organism to the hypoxia (lack of oxygen) to the altitude.
 The severity of the disorder is directly related to the speed of ascent and the altitude reached.
 These symptoms usually disappear when you descend to lower levels. besides that it normally occurs from 2,400 meters of altitude, to the so-called area of death at 7,500 meters of altitude.

 The main cause of this affliction is hypoxia (lack of oxygen in the body).
 The atmospheric pressure decreases with the altitude, which affects the bioavailability of oxygen, since the pulmonary alveoli are not able to transport the same amount of oxygen to the blood as in a situation of higher pressure.
-Although it is known that hypoxia is the cause of the altitude sickness the exact mechanism by which it causes it is still unknown.

 CAUSES OF ALTITUDE SICKNESS